 If your kids are not too excited about heading back to the classroom, make school supply shopping fun by letting them pick out their favorite folder and notebook colors along with some special stickers or decals to personalize them.

-Plan for quick and healthy breakfast ideas
+Quick and healthy breakfast ideas

 If someone in your family has the time to make homemade omelets, pancakes or french toast each morning, make sure you say thank you.
 For the rest of us, a plan for quick, healthy breakfasts that your kids will actually eat is a necessity before school starts.